da-luce/ece4760_final_project/webpage/index.md

 ### Arnav

-- Set up the stepper motor and driver to work with the Pico
+- Initially wired up and integrated the stepper motor and driver to work with the Pico
 - Implemented Arduino code to read the ToF sensor and send data to the Pico over UART TX
-- Extensively explored calibration when debugging accuracy issues with the VL53L4CX sensor
+- Extensively explored calibration when debugging initial accuracy issues (1+ meter off) with the VL53L4CX sensor
 - Updated VGA graphics to use a [rainbow gradient](#color-map) for distance
-- Implemented a [polar grid](#polar-grid) with angles and distances; tuned to maximize screen usage
+- Implemented a [polar grid](#polar-grid) with angles and distances; tuned distance to pixel conversion to maximize screen usage
 - Added an [angle arrow](#angle-arrow) indicating the ToF's real-time orientation
+- Helped with the [image](#images) handling for rendering bitmaps

 ### Dalton